top of page

 Creating characters

 This workshop presents tools to help you create strong, varied and sincere characters on stage.
-The participants will discover how to play a character in a hundred different ways and how to rapidly generate a character for the needs of an improvised scene.
+The participants will discover how to rapidly generate a character for the needs of an improvised scene.
 The techniques used in the workshop are applicable to improvised shows, but can also be used as work tools for non-improvised performances.
-The workshop will present the Fast-Food Stanislavsky technique developed by Keith Johnstone, as well as other ways of creating characters on stage.
+The participants will experiment with tools for creating characters from the outside-in (physical and external stimulus) and from the inside-out (psychology of a character).

 This workshop will teach you all you need to know to make masks yourself.
 All stages of fabrication will be dealt with: making a clay mould, creation of an aquaplast mask, painting, finishing touches, etc...
 Each participant will take home a finished mask at the end.